sidlogin/webpack5-ninja/Loaders/CSS-Loaders/README.md

 https://webpack.js.org/Loaders

 ### Loader configuration for Webpack:
+- install the style-loader and css-loader npm packages

 We can config multiple loaders under module attribute.
 For each loaders modules has rules property as below:

 - Rules can have multiple objects and it has two properties 'test' & 'use'.